Klerksdorp: Roads

-The road starts in George in the Western Cape and ends in eMalahleni in Mpumalanga.
-The section between the city and Potchefstroom is a dual carriage highway.

-R30 provincial route

-The R30 Road begins 16 kilometres north of Bloemfontein Central as an off-ramp of the N1 Highway (northbound only).
-From the R502 junction, the R30 continues northwards for 12 kilometres to enter the city as Church Street (Passing through the city centre) and reach an intersection with the N12 Highway as Chris Hani Road.
-From The N12 junction in Klerksdorp, the R30 heads northwards for 70 kilometres, meeting the R507 Road, to reach an intersection with the N14 National Route and enter the town of Ventersdorp.

-R503 Regional Route

-The R503 is a Regional Route in North West that connects Mahikeng with Klerksdorp via Lichtenburg and Coligny.
-From Hartbeesfontein, the R503 goes south-east for 20 kilometres to enter the city of Klerksdorp and reach its terminus at a T-junction with the N12 National Route in the suburb of Freemanvile (west of the town centre; north of Jouberton.
+The N12 is the major freeway that runs through Klerksdorp, connecting it to Kimberley in the south-west and to Potchefstroom and Johannesburg in the east.
+Klerksdorp is also served by provincial and regional roads.
+The R30 road passes through Klerksdorp, connecting it to Orkney, Welkom and Bloemfontein in the south and Ventersdorp and Rustenburg in the north.
+The R503 road begins just west of Klerksdorp (at Freemanville), connecting it with Hartbeesfontein, Coligny, Lichtenburg and Mafikeng to the north-west.

+The town’s road network has deteriorated markedly in recent years, with widespread pothole damage reported on several primary and secondary routes.
+Local media note that motorists frequently swerve to avoid the damaged sections, giving rise to a tongue-in-cheek remark that police “stop any driver who manages to drive in a perfectly straight line,” a reflection of the scale of the problem.

 Railway

 The first rail connection was that from Krugersdorp in 1897, the station was built by Netherlands–South African Railway Company and officially opened by President Kruger on the 3 August 1897.
 Just after the Anglo-Boer War, railway lines were extended to other parts of the country.

 In 1905 the line was extended to Vierfontein and Kroonstad.
 In 1906 Veertienstrome line was opened connecting Klerksdorp and Cape Town.
 In 1928 the link with Hartebeesfontein and Ottosdal followed.